-• Number of Credits
+Number of Credits

-Field High School Tchg.
-Fields Special Tchg.
+Field High School Special Tchg.
 Fields†

-Art 24 50
+Art 50

-Business Education 45
+Business Education 70

-Bookkeeping .
-9
+Bookkeeping

-‡Bookkeeping-Basic Business 20
+‡Bookkeeping-Basic Business •

-Salesmanship-Merchandising .
-15
+Salesmanship-Merchandising

-\$\$tenography-Typing .
-20
+‡Stenography-Typing

-Typing .
-5
+Typing

-English - /
+English

-Health Education .
-24
+Health Education

-Health Education and Physical Education .
-24 40
+Health Education and Physical Education 40

-History and Government
+History and Government 40

-Home Economics .
-30
+Home Economics

-Latin .
-15

-Library Science .
-16
+Library Science

 §Modern Languages

-Mathematics .
-18
+Mathematics

-Music 24 50
+Music .
+24 50

-Science ,
+Science

-Biological Science 15
+Biological Science

-Earth Science .
-15
+Earth Science

-General Science 21
+General Science

-Physical Science .
-21
+Physical Science

+Science Comprehensive

-Science Comprehensive .
+Social Studies Comprehensive .
 45

-Social Studies Comprehensive

-Speech 40
+Speech .
+18 40

+ART EDUCATION

-First Semester 1:1 Written English 1:19 Personal Developmen 1:21 Physical Education 1:13 Reasoning and Unde in Science ROTC 27:55 Intro. to Education 2:21 Design 2:29 Art Appreciation 1/2 1/2 1/2 1/2 1/2 1/2 3 1/2 3 2 1:6 1:22 1:14 30:41 2:22 Second Semester Written English Effective Speaking Physical Education Reasoning and Understanding in Science ROTC General Psychology Design Art Appreciation $\begin{array}{cccccccccccccccccccccccccccccccccccc$
+First Semester Credits Second Semester Credits 1:1 1:19 Written English Personal Development Physical Education .
+2 1:2 1:6 Written English Effective Speaking Physical Education .
+2 1:13 Reasoning and Understanding Reasoning and Understanding 27:56 2:21 ROTC Education in American Society 11/2 30:41 ROTC General Psychology Art Appreciation .
+3 2:29 Design Art Appreciation .
+2 2:45 Drawing

-High School teaching fields entitle the holder of the certificate to teach the subjects in all grades 7-12 in a secondary school and in grades 7 and 8 of an elementary school if the work is departmentalized.
+\High School teaching fields entitle the holder of the certificate to teach the subjects in all grades 7-12 in a secondary school and in grades 7 and 8 of an elementary school if the work is departmentalized.

 A special teaching field entitles the holder of the certificate to teach that subject in any grade of the public schools.

 If used as major 30 credits will be required.

 The two units of high school which are required as prerequisites to college study in a language may be satisfied by taking the eight-credit beginning course.
 This means that, in order to place a language on a certificate as a teaching field, 28 credits would be required if the study of the language is begun in college.
 If a second language is chosen, only 20 credits will be required.